 Is Visitors Health Insurance right for you?

-Medibank Visitors Health Insurance covers are designed for visitors, temporary residents, residents of Norfolk Island and other residents in Australia who are not eligible for full Medicare entitlements.
+Medibank Visitors Health Insurance cover is designed for visitors, temporary residents, residents of Norfolk Island and other residents in Australia who are not eligible for full Medicare entitlements and do not hold a visa subject to condition 8501.

 Reciprocal Health Care Agreements

-Australia has Reciprocal Health Care Agreements with the United Kingdom, New Zealand, Italy, Belgium, Malta, the Netherlands, Sweden, Finland, Norway and the Republic of Ireland.
+Australia has Reciprocal Health Care Agreements with the United Kingdom, New Zealand, Italy, Belgium, Malta, the Netherlands, Sweden, Finland, Norway, Slovenia and the Republic of Ireland.
 If you're a resident of a country which has a Reciprocal Health Care Agreement with Australia, you may be entitled to restricted access to Medicare, but only for medically necessary treatment.
 Post-arrival time limits and other restrictions may apply.
 So be sure to check what you're covered for before relying on a Reciprocal Health Care Agreement.
+For further information, please contact Medicare on 132 011.

 What if I'm an international student?